gavinblanusa/gavinblanusa/README.md

 second script, `scripts/rank_private_companies.py`, reads that data and computes a weighted score to identify the top 100 companies according to these metrics.

+### Disclaimer

+This project is solely for research and educational purposes.
+The dataset contains example values and may not represent current or complete financial information.
+Nothing in this repository constitutes financial advice or an offer to create a tradable ETF.
+Use the code and data here at your own risk.